 Storing, transporting and thawing your milk

 Ah yes.
 You were about to raise all of the questions about the collecting, storing and maybe thawing your milk.
-Hold on, I’ll write a separate post for that.
-Stay tuned!
+Hold on, I wrote a separate post about traveling with milk!

 Consider using baby carriers at your destination